Sterniii3/drugdevelopR/validation/test_cases/04_MultiarmTestCases.md

 Use the function `optimal_multiarm_normal`.
 Supply the same input values as in test case 04.08, however set the parameter strategy to 3, i.e. calculating the results for both strategies and set a cost constraint of 200.

 Verify that for strategy 1 the optimal utility changes to 109.68 (in 10^5\$) and the optimal sample size changes to 46 in phase II and 190 in phase III (i.e. a total of 236).
-Furthermore, verify that the costs in phase II are given by 46 and the costs in phase III are given by 151 (i.e. a total of 197).
+Furthermore, verify that the costs in phase II are given by 46 and the costs in phase III are given by 151.
+Verify that the cost constraint of 200 is returned.
 For strategy 2, verify that the optimal utility changes to 107.06 (in 10^5\$) and the optimal sample size changes to 28 in phase II and 208 in phase III (i.e. a total of 236).
-Furthermore, verify that the costs in phase II are given by 34 and the costs in phase III are given by 163 (i.e. a total of 197).
+Furthermore, verify that the costs in phase II are given by 34 and the costs in phase III are given by 163.
+Verify that the cost constraint of 200 is returned.